micbukala/micbukala.github.io/collab.md

     </div>
     <div id="details-p1" class="toggle-content">
       <div>
-        The RUSTED project aims to enhance our understanding of the role of ultramafic rocks in the deep cycling of two key volatile elements: sulfur and carbon.
-My work focuses on studying the intrinsic redox conditions and sulfur mobility during high-pressure serpentinite devolatilization.
+        The RUSTED project aims to enhance our understanding of the role of ultramafic rocks in the deep cycling of two key volatile elements: sulfur and carbon. <b><i>My work focuses on studying the intrinsic redox conditions and sulfur mobility during high-pressure serpentinite devolatilization</i></b>.
 In particular, I integrate electron backscatter diffraction (EBSD) with advanced thermodynamic modeling to investigate a novel mechanism of carbon retention during high-pressure deserpentinization and the interaction of serpentinites with reduced COHS fluids.<br><br>

         I presented these results during an invited talk at EGU 2024 (abstract).<br><br>